glowlab-app/glowlab-client/README.md

 ## 👨‍💻 About Glowlab

-Glowlab is an NFT marketplace running on the Reef chain that features per-item customizable royalties.\
+Glowlab is an NFT marketplace running on the EVMOS that features per-item customizable royalties.\
 \
 All Glowlab NFTs are ERC1155 compatible which means each one can have multiple